bot-app/trading/docs/installation.md

 You may later switch between branches at any time with the `git checkout stable`/`git checkout develop` commands.

 ???
 Note "Install from pypi"
-    An alternative way to install Freqtrade is from [pypi](https://pypi.org/project/trading/).
-The downside is that this method requires ta-lib to be correctly installed beforehand, and is therefore currently not the recommended way to install Freqtrade.
+    An alternative way to install Trading is from [pypi](https://pypi.org/project/trading/).
+The downside is that this method requires ta-lib to be correctly installed beforehand, and is therefore currently not the recommended way to install Trading.

     ``` bash
     pip install trading